-Remember when I said that this recipe was simple, but time consuming?
+Remember when I said that this recipe was simple but time-consuming?
 This is what I’m talking about.
 You have to be patient and wait for the eggplant to be ready!

-You are going to “bread” your eggplant pieces next.
+Next, you are going to “bread” your eggplant pieces next.
 You will need two beaten eggs in a bowl.
 You will need a second bowl of Gluten -Free bread crumbs mixed with Italian Seasoning and parmesan.

 For this dish, I used Ian’s Gluten Free Italian Panko crumbs.
 You can pick them up at your local store or you can get them on Amazon (affiliate AD link).
 I like them because they are “free from” so many things and also taste and smell amazing!

-Dairy Free Eggplant Parmesan Tip
+Dairy-Free Eggplant Parmesan Tip

 I’ll give you a sneak peak at your dairy-free and vegan eggplant parm options here.
 Dairy-free options are to omit the parmesan or you can use vegan parmesan.

 For a vegan option, you can use maple syrup instead of eggs!